cdfarrow/cdfutils/README.md

 + CustomToolBar

 ## Textfile

 Utility functions for reading from text files:

-+ RandomLine: return a random line.
++ RandomLine: return a random line from a file.
-+ RandomSection: return a random section (delimited by lines starting with #).
++ RandomSection: return a random section (delimited by lines starting with #) from a file.